espressif/esp-matter/examples/light_switch/README.md

 # Light Switch

-This example creates an On/Off Light Switch device using the ESP Matter data model.
+This example creates an On/Off Light Switch device using the data model.

 It creates the On/Off client and other devices can be bound to the switch and then controlled from the switch.